 #4: Re-establish External Communications

 Cloud communications ensure this can be done without one day’s downtime.
-Landline numbers can divert to mobile phones or other landlines, and you can use email and social media to alert customers and potential customers of any disruption.
+Landline numbers can divert to mobile phones or other landlines.
+Plus, you can use email and social media to alert customers and potential customers of any disruption.

 Getting back in contact with your customers is the quickest way to reassure them that everything is getting back to normal – even if it could involve a few days or weeks of disruption – and services are as uninterrupted as possible.
 It is also reassuring for staff to focus on problems they can fix unless they are involved with helping get the company operational again.

 Like email and social media, telecoms are such a normal part of business operations that it can be easy to overlook these essentials.
 Even if you think a disaster is unlikely, you can’t take the risk of not being prepared.
-Businesses that are ready to handle a disaster, with a focus on business continuity, have a greater chance of surviving one – especially if your data is backed up and communications can be quickly reestablished with customers, suppliers and sales prospects.
+If your business is ready to handle a disaster, with a focus on business continuity, you will have a greater chance of surviving one.
+Especially if your data is backed up and communications can be quickly re-established with customers, suppliers and sales prospects.

 Get in touch